swagger-api/swagger-js/README.md

+# Note!
+The swagger-js will be moving from the wordnik organization to swagger-api!

 # Swagger JavaScript library

 This is the Wordnik Swagger JavaScript client for use with [Swagger](http://swagger.wordnik.com)-enabled APIs.
 It's written in CoffeeScript and tested with Jasmine, and is the fastest way to enable a JavaScript client to communicate with a Swagger-enabled server.